citelibre/serviceEZ/README.md

 # forms
-This repository will soon host all source code required to launch a full-featured local CiteLibre Forms application
+This repository will soon host all new source code required to launch a full-featured local CiteLibre Forms application